 Anyone can fall victim to real estate fraud, it’s more common than you’d think.
-As technology advances, real estate scammers are finding new and creative ways to sneak into wallets.
+As technology advances, real estate scammers are finding new and creative ways to take advantage of homeowners and potential home buyers.
 But, thankfully there are ways you can protect yourself against real estate scams.
 First and foremost, one of the best ways to avoid real estate fraud is to know the common scams and be able to identify them.

 Here are some of the most common real estate scams and how to avoid them: